Let Me Dream it Truth (1)

 “Just worried.”

-Vincent climbed down from the scaffolding to take the orange and sat down to peel it.
-“Tell me the problem,” he said, smiling, handing a carefully separated section to Mouse.
+He climbed down from the scaffolding and sat down to peel the orange.
+“What's the problem,” he asked, handing a separated section to Mouse.

 Mouse inspected it.
 “Just like I like it.
-No stringy stuff, no seeds.”
+No stringy stuff.
+No seeds.”
 He popped it in his mouth.
-“You were humming, Vincent.
+"Humming, Vincent.
 Heard you”

 “I didn’t realize I had an audience.”